jamiealquiza/ostat/README.md

 # ostat

 # Overview
-ostat is intended to be extremely lightweight and provide basic systems metrics in json via a simple TCP endpoint.
-It runs as a daemon and fetches the respective metrics on the configured interval.
+Ostat is an extremely lightweight Linux daemon that provides basic systems metrics in json via a TCP endpoint.

-ostat includes the ofetch tool (utils/ofetch) for quickly gathering metrics from a whole network of hosts.
+Ostat includes the ofetch tool (utils/ofetch) for quickly gathering metrics from a whole network of hosts.

 # Usage